grpc/proposal/A113-pick-first-weighted-shuffling.md

 2) Sort endpoints by key in *descending* order.

 Note: the paper suggests `u` be in `(0, 1)` *exclusive*.
 Random numbers *on* zero or one effectively drop their weight.
-Zero will technically not transform to the exponential distribution that we are trying to create.
+Also, technically zero will not transform to the exponential distribution that we are trying to create.
 However, load balancing skew introduced by such edge cases is unlikely to be noticeable, and so implementations are free to include these bounds so long as it does not cause other problems (e.g. crashes).